 The Columbia Graduate Center located in Howard County is open to visitors during normal business hours.
 After hour access is provided to approved students and staff via Evergreen cards.
 Office suites, individual offices and student work/study areas within the building are secured by electronic access and conventional keys.
 Staff members are encouraged to secure their office spaces and personal belongings within their respected work areas.
-The Columbia Graduate Center is staffed by a public safety desk in the entrance lobby.
-The building is secured after normal business hours and is patrolled by members of DPS.
-The Columbia Graduate Center can be accessed by authorized students and staff members after hours via Evergreen cards.
 The Columbia Graduate Center is equipped with security technology including CCTV surveillance, and electronic access.
 There are no residence halls at the Columbia Graduate Center.